Policy & Orientation

 - Volunteers under 16 years of age must be accompanied by a parent or legal guardian.
 The adult accompanying the youth must handle the animals at all times.

-Dog Walkers provide structured exercise and attention to the shelter dogs to promote good physical and mental health for the pets.
+Dog Walkers provide structured exercise and attention to the shelter dogs to promote good physical and mental health for the pets and much needed interaction with people.

 Kennel Care Volunteers assist staff in maintaining a healthy environment for the animals by cleaning and sanitizing kennels, crates and cages.